-If you are completing coursework in the fall semester you are required to submit fall official transcripts to NC State (not VMCAS) at the completion of the semester but no later than mid-January.
+If you are completing coursework in the fall semester you are required to submit fall official transcripts to NC State (not VMCAS) at the completion of the semester but no later than February 1.
 Due to the volume of applications received, exceptions to this deadline will not be considered.
 Applicants, who are offered admission, and are completing courses in the spring semester of the application cycle must submit official transcripts to the CVM Student Services Office by June 1 showing conferral of degree, completion of courses (whether prerequisites or not), or both (if applicable).
 Applicants may not complete prerequisites the summer session(s) immediately preceding matriculation (if admitted).

 To submit your transcript: